 - A cyclist should not carry more than the number of persons it was designed to carry.

 - A cyclist should not carry an item that prevents the person from keeping at least one hand on the handle.

 - A cyclist should not attach their bicycle to a vehicle on the roadway.

 - A cyclist should use hand signals to indicate turns and stops.

-- To turn left, cyclists should raise left hand horizontally
+- To turn left, cyclists should raise their left hand horizontally.

-- To turn right, cyclists should raise right hand horizontally
+- To turn right, cyclists should raise their right hand horizontally.

-- To stop, cyclists should extend left hand downward
+- To stop, cyclists should extend their left hand downward.

 - Every bicycle should be equipped with a very efficient brake.